deepanrsat/instr-metrics/README.md

 Counter with customizable duration

-To retrieve the counter value simply provide the fromTime in UTC
+To retrieve the counter value simply provide the fromTime in UTC.
+The below code, returns counter metric for last 10 seconds

     httpServedCounter.getCount(Instant.now().minusSeconds(10));

-##### ScheduledCleanerCounter
+#### ScheduledCleanerCounter

 This counter is also time based counter, similar to SimpleCounter, it also records the metric, by adding timestamp to the counter.
 However it creates separate timer task to clean the expired elements from the counter.
 This is faster compared to SimpleCounter, since it removes the overhead of cleaning the counter to separate thread.